 How to Roast a Pepper in y0ur Oven

-Allow to roast until bubbly and brown all over.
+- Allow roasting until bubbly and brown all over.
 It’s not pretty by the time it finishes but remember, beauty is only skin deep!

-Crimp the opening of the paper bag closed in order to keep the heat inside.
+- Crimp the opening of the paper bag closed to keep the heat inside.

-As you will see in the full recipe below, this Slow Cooked Tomato Sauce could hardly be any easier to put together, thus making for fresh and flavorful sauce.
-Sweet bell peppers are in season now and therefore make a great back up cast to the stars of this sauce, the red, ripe, and juicy tomatoes.
+As you will see in the full recipe below, this Slow Cooked Tomato Sauce could hardly be any easier to put together, thus making for a fresh and flavorful sauce.
+Sweet bell peppers are in season now and therefore create a great backup cast to the stars of this sauce, the red, ripe, and juicy tomatoes.
 Give this sauce a try this weekend and have a fresh taste of summer.
 There will never be a better time to make it.